gottacatchenall/ms_map_territory_sdm/manuscript.md

 model something that is discrete --- the finite number of individuals of a species that exist in space --- and approximate it as continuous.

-This is effectively treating a species as if there many individuals across space.
-Regardless of the paradigm used to design the statistical model that associates occurrences with probabilities as a function of environmental conditions, this is fundamentally a _frequentist_ view of probability!
-A more appropriate way to view this would be the probability you observe an individual at a location $\vec{x}$ as conditional on there being $N$ total individuals of a given species across the entire spatial domain,  $p = P(\vec{x} | N)$--- we illustrate this using a "sandbox" SDM in the next section.
+Regardless of the paradigm used to design the statistical model that associates occurrences with probabilities as a function of environmental conditions, denoting the probability of observing a species $P(A_{xy})$ is fundamentally a _frequentist_ view of probability.
+A more appropriate way to view this would be the probability you observe an individual at a location $\vec{x}$ as conditional on there being $N$ total individuals of a given species across the entire spatial domain,  $p = P(\vec{x}
+| N)$--- we illustrate this using a "sandbox" SDM in the next section.

 Jaynes on the mind-projection fallacy: